codingricky/marvel-rest-client/README.md

 * Put it into maven repo
 * Add error handling
 * Add support for all the API
-* Add support for all the parameters
+* Add support for all the characterParameters
 * Add ability to save images
 * Add logging